idestis/hcltomd/CONTRIBUTE.md

 # Contributing to vaultmv

-The following is a set of guidelines for contributing to `vaultmv`.
+The following is a set of guidelines for contributing to `hcltomd`.
 These are mostly guidelines, not rules.
 Use your best and feel free to propose changes using pull request or issues.

 ## Code of Conduct
 ---